oliverwehn/react-modal-port/readme.md

 ### ModalPort

-The `ModalPort` handles the rendering of your modals.
-It leaves the *how* you want to render your modals fully up to you.
-It simply requires a `React.FunctionComponent` to be passed to it via its `render` prop.
-This component allows you to wrap any rendered modal in, for example, a backdrop component.
+The `ModalPort` defines the outlet in your app through which your modals will be rendered.
+It requires one prop, `render`, that expects a `React.FunctionComponent`.
+Any modal you’ll launch will be rendered as the child of the component passed via the prop.
+Typically, this component will provide a backdrop the modal is rendered on top.

-Besides `children` a prop `onBackdropClick` is passed to `render`.
+Besides `children`, a prop `onBackdropClick` is passed to `render`.
 It holds, if provided to the modal on launch, the click handler function that should be called if the backdrop is clicked, e.g. to dismiss the modal.

+The `ModalPort` accepts two addtional optional props `onModalLauch` and `onModalClose` that both expect a function.
+The provided functions will be called in the event of a modal being launched or, respectively, a modal being closed.

+### Usage Example
 ```tsx
 import { ModalContextProvider } from 'react-modal-port';